 After the descriptive measures of the study, the correlational analysis has been conducted and presented in table 2.
 The level of correlation between the size and loan is positively low but significant at 5 % with the value of .1638.
 The relationship between the size and LR is 0.2047, which is positive and significant at 5 %.
 However, the association between the size and GDP is -0.4932, explains a negative and moderate but significant association between the both.
 For the credit expansion the proxy of the loan has indicated no significant association with any of the explanatory variables of the study.
-For the LR, the association with GDP is found to be -0.3306 which is significant and weak at 1 % level of significance and with the MC it has -0.2474 but significant at 5 % level of significance.
-For the SDPS none of the selected indicators is found to be significantly associated during the time of the study.
+For the LR, the association with GDP is found to be -0.3306 which is significant and weak at 1 % level of significance and with the MC it has -0.2474 but significantly associated during the time of the study.
 However, for the GDP and MC, the association is found to be above-moderated level of 0.6271 and 0.6797, significant at 99% level of confidence.
-This association indicates a reasonable relationship between GDP and MC with the CPI as well.
-In addition, the association of CPI with the MC is highly negative and 0.8976, significant at 1 % level of significance.
+This association of CPI with the MC is highly negative and 0.8976, significant at 1 % level of significance.
 An overview of the correlational matrix, it is found that interdependency among the variables can be a problem which can be detected through the check of VIF and tolerance test.